rrooggiieerr/xyscreens.py/README.md

 * KIMEX
 * DELUXX

-Please let me know if your projector screen or projector lift works with this Python library so I can improve the overview of supported devices.
+Please let me know if your projector screen or projector lift works with this Python library so I can improve the overview of supported projector screens and lifts.

 ## Installation